bhushan-ssh/quizmaster/README.md

 - Instant score calculation and feedback
 - Track performance using charts and graphs
 - Edit personal profile details
-- Search quizzes by subject, unit, or quiz name
+- Search quizzes by subject, unit, or quiz name.

 ### 🛠 Admin Features
 - Create, edit, and delete Subjects, Units, Quizzes, and Questions